alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [ExpandableTableView](https://github.com/rondinellimorais/ExpandableTableView)  * [ExpandingStackCells](https://github.com/jozsef-vesza/ExpandingStackCells) - Expanding table view cells using `UIStackView in iOS 9.
+* [EVSlidingTableViewCell](https://github.com/epv44/EVSlidingTableViewCell) - Custom UITableViewCell that can be swiped either way to reveal a "drawer" with between 1 and 4 customizable action buttons.
+These action buttons fade and grow into view as the drawer is swiped.
+This cell works on all orientations and all devices.
 * [folding-cell](https://github.com/Ramotion/folding-cell)
 * [inbox-replica](https://github.com/RabbitMC/inbox-replica) - Recreated the expanding cells effect from `Inbox` by Google in Swift.
 * [MCMHeaderAnimated](https://github.com/mathcarignani/MCMHeaderAnimated) - Animation between list and detail views.